MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

  `TRUE` if the property grid control is in the style of Visual Studio .NET; otherwise, `FALSE`.

 ### Remarks
- Use the [CMFCPropertyGridCtrl::SetVSDotNetLook](#cmfcpropertygridctrl__setvsdotnetlook) method to set the property grid control to the style of Visual Studio .NET.
+ Use the [CMFCPropertyGridCtrl::SetVSDotNetLook](#setvsdotnetlook) method to set the property grid control to the style of Visual Studio .NET.

-##  <a name="cmfcpropertygridctrl__markmodifiedproperties"></a>  CMFCPropertyGridCtrl::MarkModifiedProperties
+##  <a name="markmodifiedproperties"></a>  CMFCPropertyGridCtrl::MarkModifiedProperties
  Specifies how to display modified properties.

 ```